Quentin L. Cook

 Quentin LaMar Cook was born September 8, 1940.
 He was an active boy and played basketball and football, bringing statewide recognition to his teams.
 He also participated in politics and debate and was elected to student body leadership.
 One of his fellow student body officers in junior high and high school was Mary Gaddie, who would later become his wife.

 Quentin L. Cook’s good parents taught him in his teenage years to recognize the positive qualities in others and to absorb them into his own character.
 Also during these years, Elder Cook received and nurtured a fervent testimony of Jesus Christ and the gospel.
-As his older brother Joe prepared for a mission, their father, whose interest in the Church had waned, suggested instead that he go to medical school.
+As his older brother Joe prepared for a mission for The Church of Jesus Christ of Latter-day Saints, their father, whose interest in the Church had waned, suggested instead that he go to medical school.
 The brothers counseled together about it, and after Joe prayed and received a witness of the truth of the gospel and bore his testimony to his father, Quentin prayed mightily for the same unequivocal witness, which he received.
 A few years later, Elder Cook served his own mission in the British Isles.
 One of his companions was Elder Jeffrey R. Holland.

 Elder Cook returned, and in 1962, he married his childhood friend Mary Gaddie in the Salt Lake Temple.
 He says of her that it “would be hard to find anybody in the whole world who is as good and righteous and bright,” yet with a “wonderful sense of humor.”2 They have three children, with whom Elder Cook kept a close personal relationship despite rigorous professional and Church service demands.

 Quentin L. Cook graduated from Utah State University with a bachelor’s degree in political science in 1963.
 The Cook family then moved to California, where he earned a doctor of jurisprudence degree at Stanford University in 1966.
 He joined a San Francisco Bay area law firm as an associate, progressing quickly to become a partner and then managing partner.
-During his time there, he also served as a bishop, counselor in the stake presidency (with his older brother Joe as the stake president), and as a stake president.
+During his time there, he also served as a bishop for The Church of Jesus Christ of Latter-day Saints, counselor in the stake presidency (with his older brother Joe as the stake president), and as a stake president.
 Working with Spanish-, Tongan-, Samoan-, Tagalog-, Mandarin-, and Cantonese-speaking wards, as well as English-speaking wards, he grew in his ability to relate to and love people from all walks of life.

 Elder Cook moved on to become the president and CEO of a California healthcare system, which merged to become Sutter Health, of which he was vice chairman.
 He also served on the boards of several profit and nonprofit organizations and as a regional representative and Area Seventy for the Church.